Zinc gets results by focusing on REAL Learning™. “REAL” stands for Reading, Effort, Arithmetic and Algebra, and Love.

 “I got accepted into my dream school last night and I felt as if part of my success was thanks to your teaching.
 Not only the golden rule of skipping and coming back, but also a completely new approach to both reading and math.
 Thanks for pushing me; I was able to give the best of myself.
 I’m eager to begin my new adventure.”– Pietro Citterio, Georgetown ’20

-Zinc Reading Labs (www.zinclearninglabs.com) is a free online literacy tool for students.
+Zinc Learning Labs (www.zinclearninglabs.com) is an online literacy tool for students.
 This set of educational apps provides fun, effective vocabulary instruction and curated leveled reading content.
 We give students lots of opportunities to test their knowledge and build critical reading and thinking skills with engaging literacy tools.

 These products are free for Zinc tutoring students.
 Teachers, schools, and parents can purchase paid accounts.